awesome-astra/docs/docs/pages/tools/index.md

 - **[DBeaver](../data/explore/dbeaver.md)**: DBeaver is a universal database management tool for everyone who needs to work with data in a professional way.
 With DBeaver you are able to manipulate with your data like in a regular spreadsheet, create analytical reports based on records from different data storages, export information in an appropriate format.

+- **[Feast](integration/feast):** Celery is an open-source, distributed task queue written in Python.
+With Celery you can run tasks (e.g. processing of messages) in an asynchronous fashion.
+Celery supports a variety of message buses and backends: among the supported backends are Cassandra and Astra DB.

 - **[IntelliJ IDEA](ide/intellij.md)**: The Capable & Ergonomic Java IDE by JetBrains

 - **[JanusGraph](../tools/databases/janusgraph.md):** JanusGraph is designed to support the processing of graphs so large that they require storage and computational capacities beyond what a single machine can provide.
 Scaling graph data processing for real time traversals and analytical queries is JanusGraph’s foundational benefit.
 This section will discuss the various specific benefits of JanusGraph and its underlying, supported persistence solutions.